ucsb-cs156-f24/jpa03-Nopesy/README.md

 To set this up, follow the instructions here: [`docs/github-pages.md`](docs/github-pages.md)

+# Configuring for Chromatic (Storybook)

+This repo is configured to publish documentation of its frontend React components using [Storybook](https://storybook.js.org/) at [Chromatic.com](https://www.chromatic.com/).
+Some of the Github Actions will fail until you configure the repo with a `CHROMATIC_PROJECT_TOKEN` value.
+For instructions, see: <https://ucsb-cs156.github.io/topics/chromatic/>.

 # Getting Started on localhost

 Before running the application for the first time on localhost, you must: